 Instead of leaving it in your halls of residence or throwing it away, why not donate it to a food bank?

-The Sustainability Delivery Team encourage students to contribute unopened, non-perishable food items to local food banks through the university halls of residence.
+The accommodation team at UWTSD are collecting donations for local food banks and are encouraging students to contribute unopened, non-perishable food items through the university halls of residence.

 In addition to being more sustainable, the helps to prevent local families from going hungry.
 Everybody wins.